engineyard/engineyard/README.md

-        [--db-slaves]                # Run command on the slave database servers -e, [--environment=ENVIRONMENT]  # Name of the environment to ssh into -c, [--account=ACCOUNT]          # Name of the account in which the environment can be found
+        [--db-slaves]                # Run command on the slave database servers -e, [--environment=ENVIRONMENT]  # Name of the environment to ssh into -c, [--account=ACCOUNT]          # Name of the account in which the environment can be found -s, [--shell]                    # Use a particular shell instead of the default bash [--no-shell]                 # Don't use a shell to run the command (default behavior of ssh)

 #### ey launch